pgpavlides/php_garden/README.md

 <img src="https://i.ibb.co/8nwm1gq/Divider.png" width="100%" >
 </p>

-### 8.2 Properties and methods
+### 8.2 Properties and methods 🔰

 In the context of Object-Oriented Programming (OOP), classes are blueprints for creating objects.
 Classes can have properties and methods, which define the state and behavior of the objects created from those classes.

+#### 👉 Properties
-**Properties** (also known as attributes or fields) represent the state or data of an object.
+(also known as attributes or fields) represent the state or data of an object.
 They store values that are specific to each object created from a class.
 Properties can have different visibility levels (public, protected, and private) that determine the scope of access for that property.

+#### 👉 Methods
-**Methods** (also known as functions) represent the behavior or actions of an object.
+(also known as functions) represent the behavior or actions of an object.
 They are used to manipulate the object's properties or perform some operation on the object's data.
 Like properties, methods can also have different visibility levels (public, protected, and private).

 Here's an example of a simple class in PHP with properties and methods: